Agent access control

 Power users

-Using Claude, GPT, or a custom agent with your Gmail?
-Set exactly what it can do — read freely, ask before sending, never delete.
+Running Claude or GPT with your accounts?
+Read freely, approve before sending, block deletes.
 Get a Telegram ping before anything risky.

 Nothing humbles you like telling your OpenClaw “confirm before acting” and watching it speedrun deleting your inbox.
 I couldn’t stop it from my phone.
 I had to RUN to my Mac mini like I was defusing a bomb.